kev5/fraud-detection/README.md

 Rest of the code is pretty straightforward has I go through the previous records file to find the closest IP by distance and return a score based on whether it was fraudulent or not.

 *Note: I'm comparing the first occurence of the closest IP in the records file.
-Uncomment line 74 for using the last occurence.*
+Uncomment line 74 for using the last occurence.
+Also, I didn't bother removing the access token here for ease of running the script*

 ## Try It Out